Spin waves involved in three-magnon splitting in synthetic antiferromagnets

 Several outcomes of the conservation model are worth noticing.
-Upon increasing the pump frequency, the extra energy put in the optical mode requires ever larger optical wavevectors $|k_{x}^\textrm{op}|$.
+Upon increasing $\omega_\textrm{pump}$, the extra energy put in the optical mode requires ever larger wavevectors $|k_{x}^\textrm{op}|$.
 Since the longitudinal group velocities obey $|v_{g, x}^\textrm{op}| > |v_{g, x}^\textrm{ac}|$, acoustic modes with ever increasing number of nodes $|n_{1,2}|$ in the transverse ($y$) direction are needed to satisfy the energy conservation that cannot be satisfied by the $k_x$ components alone.
 Because of the quantized nature of the $n$'s, the split acoustic modes therefore jump from one quantized mode to the next one upwards in the energy scale as $\omega_\textrm{pump}$ increases.
-The predicted doublets therefore form a series of separated chevrons, in agreement with the experimental trend.
+The jumps are expected to progressively shrink to zero when enlarging the stripe and lifting the confinement contraint.
+The doublets are predicted to form a series of separated chevrons (i.e. $\gg$-like) in agreement with the experiment.
 The frequencies of the high-frequency and low-frequency members of each doublets are predicted to converge to degenerate splitting when increasing $\omega_\textrm{pump}$, until this 3MS channel cease to exist because the conservation laws can no longer be satisfied.
 This bears some similarity with the experimental behavior, although in experiment on narrow stripes the 3MS channel deactivates before the convergence to degenerate splitting (Fig.~\ref{Doublets_and_arnold_Tongues}).